aws-samples/amazon-cognito-scim-user-management/README.md

 - Any writable value configured in the user pool can be modified

 >[!TIP]
-> To verify an attribute which must be verified in the same API request, you must include the `email_verified` or `phone_number_verfified` attribute with a value of `"true"`.
+> To verify an attribute which must be verified in the same API request, you must include the `email_verified` or `phone_number_verified` attribute with a value of `"true"`.
 This will not send a verification message to the updated user.

 >[!NOTE]
 >`PATCH` operations currently respond only with populated user attributes that are included in the [User Resource Schma](https://datatracker.ietf.org/doc/html/rfc7643#section-4.1) from the SCIM Core Schema RFC (RFC-7643).
 This means that all user attributes may not be returned, especially any custom attributes defined in the user pool.